-The house system encourages school and team spirit, integration, responsibility and a sense of community.
+While school and team spirit are promoted, the house system also encourages integration, responsibility, and a sense of community.
 Membership in a house is life-long.
 Each student should be responsible for the well being of fellow members and be proud to work for the betterment of the house.
-Houses will work together and compete in academic, sporting, service projects and events.
+Houses will work together and compete in academic, sporting, service projects, and events.
 All siblings will be assigned to the same house.